w3c/wcag3/guidelines/groups/image-and-media-alternatives/single-sense/use-of-spatial-audio.md

 status: exploratory
 ---

-Information conveyed with spatial :term[audio] is also conveyed :term[programmatically] and/or through text.
+Information conveyed with spatial :term[audio] is also conveyed :term[programmatically] and/or through :term[text].